Recent Publications

 Published in In the proceedings of 29th IEEE International Requirements Engineering Conference, 2021

-Objectives: Our goal was to analyse the differences between 4 alternative user story templates when creating and understanding user stories.
+We analysed the differences between 4 alternative user story templates when creating and understanding user stories (…) and we found no compelling evidence that one template is better than the others.

 Recommended citation: Catarina Gralha, Rita Pereira, Miguel Goulão, João Araujo, "On the impact of using different templates on creating and understanding user stories."
 In the proceedings of 29th IEEE International Requirements Engineering Conference, 2021. https://doi.org/10.1109/RE51729.2021.00026